aio-libs/aiohttp-session/docs/reference.rst

 The storage that stores session data in Redis database and keeps only Redis keys (UUIDs actually) in HTTP cookies.

-It operates with Redis database via :class:`redis.asyncio`.
+It operates with Redis database via :class:`redis.asyncio.Redis`.

 To use the storage you need setup it first::

-   from aiohttp_session.redis_storage import RedisStorage from redis import asyncio as aioredis

    redis = await aioredis.from_url('redis://127.0.0.1:6379')
-   storage = RedisStorage(redis)
+   storage = aiohttp_session.redis_storageRedisStorage(redis)
    aiohttp_session.setup(app, storage)